MaxGandini/Physics_showcase/README.md

 A Repo for showcasing some of my works in analyzing physics experiments.

-### Induced current on a coil
+### Charge accumulation on a coil

 Simulated the whole system of a magnetic pendulus swinging over a coil.
+From the swinging to modeling the magnet as a dipole and integrating the equations on the surface.
+Below the video there is a graph showing the predicted current, where there is a third peak which happens because of charge accumulation.
+This third peak is achieved by considering the self-inductance and capacity of the wires while they carry the magnet's energy.

 https://github.com/user-attachments/assets/f202b949-f083-4c97-a799-b76e74b191d3